Prism Executive Recruitment: Management Consultancy Salary Review 2026

 Director:

 These are very experienced and successful management consultants with at least 13 years’ experience, and often more than 20.
-These roles have all the attributes of a Principal Consultant and will almost always have formal sales or revenue targets, perhaps owning account relationships and probably with practice leadership responsibilities for a sector or service line – either “virtual” or with direct staff management.
+These roles have all the attributes of a Principal Consultant and will almost always have formal sales or revenue targets, perhaps owning account relationships.
+They may have practice leadership responsibilities for a sector or service line – either “virtual” or with direct staff management.
 Utilisation is typically 30%-60%.

 In smaller firms these might be the most senior consulting employees (apart from the owner(s) or the MD) and could be termed “Partner”.
 In mid-sized consultancies or the consulting arms of IT/outsourcing businesses they might report to the consulting leadership team/Partners or the Head of Consulting.